Dogs

 Food

 We feed the dogs a raw diet that is supplemented with dry kibble and canned wet food.
 They also get treats during training time.
-Cassie doesn’t let her lack of teeth stop her from eating and has a bigger appetite than the boys!

 Leave a Reply